 - When to file?

 The foreign bank account report needs to be filed each year that you meet the requirements of filing.
-The due date is June 30th of the following year you have a filing requirement.
-The form cannot be extended and the FinCEN department must be in receipt of the filing by the 30th.
+The due date is April 15 (usually, unless there is a holiday or weekend) of the following year you have a filing requirement.
+The form is automatically extended to October 15 (usually, unless there is a holiday or weekend) and the FinCEN department must be in receipt of the filing by October 15.

 - What if I don’t file?